escrimaglia/cli-automation/README.md

 **Options**:

-* `-v, --verbose`: Verbose level  [default: 0]
+* `-v, --verbose`: Verbose level  [default: 0; x&lt;=2]
 * `-l, --log [INFO|DEBUG|ERROR|WARNING|CRITICAL]`: Log level  [default: INFO]
 * `--help`: Show this message and exit.

-Download templates to create the working files

 ## `cla ssh`

-Access devices using SSH protocol
+The `cla ssh` command allows access to devices via the SSH protocol.
+The command can be used to pull or push configurations to devices.

 **Usage**: